 The Badger State is another place that rates well for its low cost of living.
 That explains why most people born in the state still live there.
 While home values have increased 5.9% since last year, homeownership remains cheaper in Wisconsin than it is in most states.

 Wisconsin is one of the best places to live in if you want high quality health care.
 High employment growth and a low poverty rate also make the state — and its capital, Madison — a nice place for anyone ready to settle down.
+Homeowners insurance in Wisconsin is also one of the cheapest rates in the nation.

 Cities like Detroit have suffered in recent years, but many native residents have stuck around.
 Who can blame them?
 Thanks to its affordable housing, Michigan ranks as one of the country’s cheapest states to live in.